mochi-sann/nof/README.md

 ## Usage

-To use RNSR, run the following command:
+To use nof, run the following command:
 ```bash
 Usage: nof <COMMAND>